-Local facility would benefit community whether collection services are A also and a second completed with city crews or contracted.
-Advantages Fast implementation Less expensive (like contracting) but builds solid funding structure for long-term sustainability of programs External validation of costs and expenses Disadvantages Same disadvantages as private curbside program, but with an eye toward increasing sustainability of programming long-term Private curbs ide program - mult tiple companies (collection and material processing) How it might look Several options on structure such as dividing community into - designated areas and assigning collectors to areas Advantages Supports local, existing businesses with established customer bases Citizens have options for vendors, IF contractors are not assigned designated areas Disadvantages Lose economy of scale Must verify contractors have established, reliable outlets for materials May be chaotic from customer service perspective (who manages calls, who manages complaints)Varying levels of service Difficult to manage / monitor outlets and processing Dependent on multiple small companies, most of whom depend on other companies for materials outlets Challenge to handle monthly billing processes ission wants to increase the convenience and access to recycling opportunities, v without implementing full curbside program.
-Partner with local curbside com panies to promote services How it might look City would provide promotional services for curbside companies.
-Information on curbside collection companies would be distributed regularly with utility billing so residents who wish to contract for services have the information readily available.
+Local facility would benefit community whether collection services are completed with city crews or contracted.
+Advantages Fast implementation Less expensive (like contracting) but builds solid funding structure for long-term sustainability of programs External validation of costs and expenses Disadvantages Same disadvantages as private curbside program, but with an eye toward increasing sustainability of programming long-term Private curbside program - r multiple companies (collection and material processing) How it might loo I i i i i i i i i i i i i i i i i i i designated areas and assigning collectors to areas Advantages Supports local, existing businesses with established customer bases Citizens have options for vendors, IF contractors are not assigned designated areas Disadvantages Lose economy of scale Disauvantages Must verify contractors have established, reliable outlets for materials May be chaotic from customer service perspective (who manages calls, who manages complaints) Varying levels of service Difficult to manage / monitor outlets and processing Dependent on multiple small companies, most of whom depend on other companies for materials outlets Challenge to handle monthly billing processes ommission wants to increase the convenience and access to recycling opportunities, without implemen T companies to promote services How it might loo Information on curbside collection companies would be distributed regularly with utility billing so residents who wish to contract for services have the information readily available.
 Information also provided through the media (LJW and UDK) to cover residents who do not receive utility bills.
-Advantages Minimal cost to city but provide residents with information they want on curbside collection companies Supports local, existing businesses with established customer bases Disadvantages Dependent on multiple small companies, most of whom depend on other companies for materials outlets Subscription only service may not meet goals to increase curbside collection for "maybe" recyclers (those who might put out recycling if they were already paying for it and it was collected at the curb) Differential in services, materials collected and pricing Expanded dro op off locations for How it might look Variety of possibilities such as: How it might look duplication of Wal-Mart style drop-off facility in one or more additional locations contract placement of multiple-material collections containers (example at Wal-Mart parking lot off Wanamaker in Topeka)
+Advantages Minimal cost to city but provide residents with information they want on curbside collection companies Supports local, existing businesses with established customer bases Disadvantages Dependent on multiple small companies, most of whom depend Disadvantages on other companies for materials outlets Subscription only service may not meet goals to increase curbside Subscription only service may not meet gods to mercuse curbside collection for "maybe" recyclers (those who might put out ı ı recycling if they were already paying for it and it was collected at the curb) the curb) • Differential in services, materials collected and pricing Expanded drop off locations the curb) Differential in services, materials collected and pricing for recyclables Expanded drop off locations How it might loo the curb) Differential in services, materials collected and pricing for recyclables Variety of possibilities such as: the curb) Differential in services, materials collected and pricing for recyclables Variety of possibilities such as: duplication of Wal-Mart style drop-off facility in one or more i i the curb) Differential in services, materials collected and pricing for recyclables Variety of possibilities such as: i i the curb) Differential in services, materials collected and pricing for recyclables Variety of possibilities such as: duplication of Wal-Mart style drop-off facility in one or more the curb) Differential in services, materials collected and pricing for recyclables Variety of possibilities such as: duplication of Wal-Mart style drop-off facility in one or more additional locations